Docs

 Payment processing is complex and heavily dependent on multiple external systems, such as card issuers, banks, payment gateways, and regulatory bodies.
 Understanding why a transaction fails is crucial to resolving the issue.

-This helps Chargebee maintain a consistent approach to error handling across teams and touchpoints, including retry logic, customer communication, and system alerts.
+This approach helps Chargebee maintain a consistent approach to error handling across teams and touchpoints, including retry logic, customer communication, and system alerts.

 This error documentation serves as a reference for: